 What Are Energy Bites?

-I love energy bites because all you have to do is mix everything together and roll in a ball – that’s it, you have a snack prepped and ready to go.
+I love energy bites because all you have to do is mix everything and roll it in a ball, and that’s it; you have a snack prepped and ready to go.

-All of the healthy ingredients in this recipe come together to make a sweet and chewy, super nutritious, balanced meal or snack.
+All of the healthy ingredients in this recipe come together to make a sweet, chewy, super nutritious, balanced snack.

 The Formula for Customizable Energy Bites